 Step 4: Deck Conditioning

 Applying deck strippers can make your wooden deck darker; thus, you need a wood brightener.
-Using wood brightener or conditioner can help neutralize the stain remover and bring back the glow of your wooden decking close to its original look.
-It gives a new luster to the wood grains to enhance the charm of your outdoor living space.
-A gallon of wood brightener covers approximately 200 square foot of your deck.
+Using a wood brightener or conditioner can help neutralize the stain remover and bring back the glow of your wooden deck.
+It gives a new luster to the wood grains and enhances the charm of your outdoor living space.
+For every gallon of wood brightener, it can cover approximately 200 square feet of your deck.

 It feels more enjoyable and relaxing to own a clean and solid-finished deck than having a ragged-looking one.
 That is why periodic maintenance and thorough inspection are essential, so you can determine if you need to spruce up your outdoor living space as soon as possible.
 Your goal is to make sure that every square footage of your deck is evaluated and maintained properly.
 So, it pays to know how to remove old deck stains as a preventive measure to keep your deck in pristine condition.If you think that you need an expert to revive your old, dull-looking deck, feel free to connect with us.
 Deck Ready is always here to help you create better ideas for a better outdoor living space.
 Schedule a free in-home consultation today!